A tasty, easy, no knead bread and a method that easily converts to any loaf recipe.

 Swirl a little oil around edges of dough.
 This allows dough to rise up sides of bowl without sticking

-Cover with cling film and tea towel
+Cover with tea towel and a plate to seal

 Leave for 12 to 14 hours at normal room temperature.
 Yeast is killed with heat so don’t be tempted to put it somewhere very warm.